 This is the fourth in a four-part series.

-Two weeks after Aidan began her social transition at school, XN arrived at our house twenty minutes early.
+Two weeks after Liam began her social transition at school, XN arrived at our house twenty minutes early.
 This is a regular occurrence, despite his living only two miles away.
-It is disruptive to the time we spend together, which is probably why he does it, and causes anxiety in Aidan.
-On this day, Aidan and my husband, Markus, were walking home from school on one of the first hot days.
-I was in Austin for work and Aidan was so excited to wear her favorite new romper to school.
-When they got in the house she told Markus she was scared XN was going to yell at her because he saw what she was wearing.
+It is disruptive to the time we spend together, which is probably why he does it, and causes anxiety in Liam.
+On this day, Liam and my husband, Oliver, were walking home from school on one of the first hot days.
+I was in Austin for work and Liam was so excited to wear her favorite new romper to school.
+When they got in the house she told Oliver she was scared XN was going to yell at her because he saw what she was wearing.

 The following Monday I received a call from the school counselor.
 My heart dropped into my stomach.
-Aidan didn’t have a run in with a child bully, just the bully she thinks is her father.
-The counselor told me she had just spent a good deal of time talking to Aidan because there was an incident at school.
-That morning XN escorted Aidan into school and demanded to speak to her teacher.
-He told the teacher she needed to get control of her class because her kids are making Aidan feel bad and that if his ex-wife ever forces his son to wear girl’s clothes to school again she needs to notify him immediately.
-He did this with Aidan and others present!
+Liam didn’t have a run-in with a child bully, just the bully she thinks is her father.
+The counselor told me she had just spent a good deal of time talking to Liam because there was an incident at school.
+That morning XN escorted Liam into school and demanded to speak to her teacher.
+He told the teacher she needed to get control of her class because her kids are making Liam feel bad and that if his ex-wife ever forces his son to wear girl’s clothes to school again she needs to notify him immediately.
+He did this with Liam and others present!
 Despite a few questions initially, the other kids have been great.
-Aidan was now crying at school because of XN.
+Liam was now crying at school because of XN.

-Aidan’s teacher notified the counselor of the incident, so she came to check on Aidan.
-Aidan had come from XN’s house so was presenting as a boy and the counselor told me she noticed a difference.
-She told me she asked Aidan “you’re dressed in boys’ clothes today, on a scale of one to ten, ten being the best, how do you feel?”
-Aidan responded, “A five.”
+Liam’s teacher notified the counselor of the incident, so she came to check on Liam.
+Liam had come from XN’s house so was presenting as a boy and the counselor told me she noticed a difference.
+She told me she asked Liam “you’re dressed in boys’ clothes today, on a scale of one to ten, ten being the best, how do you feel?”
+Liam responded, “A five.”
 Then she asked, “What about last week when you were wearing a dress?”
-She told me that Aidan’s face lit up and she said “Oh, definitely a ten!”
+She told me that Liam’s face lit up and she said “Oh, definitely a ten!”
 She called XN and told him this.
 Just as one would expect, he responded that I am “forcing [his] son to do this.”
-She tried to explain that this seems to be who Aidan is without luck, but she did convince him to come in and meet with her, the principal, and my husband and me.
+She tried to explain that this seems to be who Liam is without luck, but she did convince him to come in and meet with her, the principal, and my husband and me.

-A few weeks after our school conference, Aidan told us of a fight XN and his family had about her.
-She told Markus and I that she and XN’s nieces and nephew were sent to the basement to watch a movie.
-Upstairs, XN got into a “screaming match” with his sisters about Aidan’s gender.
-Aidan said she “tried not to hear anything but [the other kids] were standing at the top of the stairs listening and telling [her] what was happening.”
-Aidan said it made her sad to hear the things XN was saying about her but that it made her feel good that XN’s sister was sticking up for her.
-XN retrieved Aidan, saying “come on my boy, we’re leaving.”
-Aidan says that since she came out, XN calls her “boy” much more often than he used to.
+A few weeks after our school conference, Liam told us of a fight XN and his family had about her.
+She told Oliver and I that she and XN’s nieces and nephew were sent to the basement to watch a movie.
+Upstairs, XN got into a “screaming match” with his sisters about Liam’s gender.
+Liam said she “tried not to hear anything but [the other kids] were standing at the top of the stairs listening and telling [her] what was happening.”
+Liam said it made her sad to hear the things XN was saying about her but that it made her feel good that XN’s sister was sticking up for her.
+XN retrieved Liam, saying “come on my boy, we’re leaving.”
+Liam says that since she came out, XN calls her “boy” much more often than he used to.

-Though she had initially not wanted to change her name, she quickly decided that “Aidan” no longer felt like who she is.
+Though she had initially not wanted to change her name, she quickly decided that “Liam” no longer felt like who she is.
 This was a big struggle for me and I pushed back.
-Anytime she talked about it I’d try to convince her Aidan is a girl’s name, too.
+Anytime she talked about it I’d try to convince her Liam is a girl’s name, too.
 I saw how much this was hurting her.
 I could be supportive 100% or I could keep acting as if I get to choose how to support my daughter.
-I mourned the loss f Aidan and prepared for the next change.
+I mourned the loss of Liam and prepared for the next change.

 At first, she liked Jaqueline but she didn’t know how or why that was of interest.
 We went to the library and picked up some baby name books.
 Together we sat down and read through page after page of baby names and their origins and meanings.
 Additional contenders were Charlotte, Annie, ad Beatrice.
 A trip to Smalland at Ikea gave her an opportunity to try one on for size.
 She chose Beatrice and away she went into the ball pit.

 A “trial period” ensued and we began calling her Beatrice around the house.
-When we made the mistake of calling her Aidan she’d look down her nose with a side eye and say, “what did you say?”
-If we said Aidan but immediately corrected ourselves she’d smile and say, “thank you.”
+When we made the mistake of calling her Liam she’d look down her nose with a side-eye and say, “what did you say?”
+If we said Liam but immediately corrected ourselves she’d smile and say, “thank you.”
 She tried on Charlotte for a few days but decided that didn’t feel like her either and has been using the name Beatrice for a few months.

 The time leading up to her visitation with XN is filled with fear and anxiety, and often tears.
 Other than that, our daughter is now one of the happiest kids I know.
 She is smart and caring as ever and goofier than we’ve ever seen.
 She has started seeing a therapist who we all really like and trust which will prove helpful for so many reasons.
 XN brought gender into the Courtroom, saying I am pushing this onto my child because I was sexually abused as a child.
 I think he has helped us to finally get rid of him with his cruel absurdities, but seven weeks after a hearing, we still don’t have a decision.